Be aware of the tax rules while renting property to family members

 You may accomplish the same result by offering your children a larger-than-average rent cut in exchange for any work they do to enhance the flat.
 Maintaining thorough records is particularly vital if you’re paying a relative to do repairs on their rental property on your behalf.

 It is entirely appropriate to rent a property to a family, notwithstanding the preceding cautions.
-Because they are working with someone they can rely on, both the renter and the landlord gain from this arrangement as well.
+Because they are working with someone they trust, both gain from this arrangement as well.
 It is critical to keep track of actual rental rates for comparable properties to determine the true market rate.
-Close family members may even be eligible for a small reduction of the “market rate,” according to the Internal Revenue Service.
+Family members may even be eligible for a small reduction of the “market rate,” according to the IRS.
 In one instance, the IRS granted a 20% “good tenant discount,” which did not jeopardize the organization’s for-profit status.
 To avoid getting into trouble with the IRS, the good renter discount should be no more than 10%.